globulus/simi/README.md

 and break class continue def else elsif end false for gu if import in is native nil or pass print rescue return self super true while yield
 ```

+Check out the [keyword glossary](#keyword-glossary) for a quick rundown of their use cases.

 #### Comments
 ```ruby